StringWeaver 2.0.0

 netstandard2.0compilation, meaning any conforming project platform can use it. - A dependency on

-PCRE.NETis introduced to facilitate all regex operations onStringWeaverto meet performance goals/allocation minimums for< net7.0. - Several quality-of-life APIs are also introduced in their respective compilations, such as support for
+PCRE.NETis used across all targets to facilitate regex operations onStringWeaverwithout requiring allocations for match details.
+This is the primary regex engine. - Several quality-of-life APIs are also introduced in their respective compilations, such as support for

 ISpanFormattableon>= net6.0. - For